-If a leave request is for the serious health condition of a family member, the employer can require the employee to provide certification from a health care provider.
+If a leave request is for the serious health condition of a family member, the employer can require the employee to provide certification from the family member's health care provider.

-19. Is an employee eligible to continue health insurance benefits during a FMLA qualifying leave?
+21. Is an employee eligible to continue health insurance benefits during a FMLA qualifying leave?